 These heritage sites are also part of the most recent endeavor to protect this corner of Lake Ontario.

-In 2017, Wayne, Cayuga, Oswego and Jefferson counties and the city of Oswego joined forces to apply for designation of the proposed Lake Ontario National Marine Sanctuary based on the cultural and historic significance of its waters.
+In 2017, Wayne, Cayuga, Oswego and Jefferson counties and the city of Oswego joined forces to apply for designation of the Lake Ontario National Marine Sanctuary based on the cultural and historic significance of its waters.
 Forty-three known shipwrecks and one known submerged aircraft are located within the 1,724-square mile boundary of the proposed sanctuary.

 Two years later, the National Oceanic and Atmospheric Administration (NOAA) announced its intent to consider the designation and published a draft environmental impact statement and a draft management plan in support of the proposed sanctuary.
-With the designation, NOAA would manage, research, interpret and improve public access to a nationally significant collection of maritime heritage resources including historic shipwrecks.
+With the designation, NOAA will manage, research, interpret and improve public access to a nationally significant collection of maritime heritage resources including historic shipwrecks.